NorthCountrySuites/NorthCountrySuites.github.io/README.md

 We strive to make your stay as comfortable and enjoyable as possible.
 Our amenities include:

-Private Backyard

-Baking sheet

-Barbecue utensils

-Fuel and utensils used for grilling food

-Bathtub

-BBQ grill

-Beach access

-Guests can enjoy a nearby beach

-Bed linens

-Blender

-Board games

-Body soap

-Books and reading material

-Carbon monoxide alarm

-Children’s books and toys

-Children’s dinnerware

-Cleaning available during stay

-Cleaning products

-Clothing storage

-Coffee

-Coffee maker

-Conditioner

-Cooking basics

-Pots and pans, oil, salt and pepper
+In the Kitchen: Coffee, Coffee maker (Keurig), Hot water kettle, Cleaning products, Blender, Baking sheets, Children’s dinnerware, Pots and pans, oil, salt and pepper, Dishes and silverware, Dishwasher

-Dining table

-Dishes and silverware

-Dishwasher

-Dryer

-Drying rack for clothing

-Ethernet connection

-Exercise equipment

-Extra pillows and blankets

-Fire extinguisher
+In the Bathroom: Shower, Bathtub, Shampoo, Conditioner, Bodywash, Hairdyer

+Laundry: Washer and Dryer, Iron, Ironing Board

+In the Backyard: Gas BBQ grill, Barbecue utensils, Outdoor furniture

+In the Neighborhood: Beach access, Playground across the street, Lake access

+Entertainment: Full cable television, all streaming services, 20,000+ Video Games, Board games, Books and reading material, Children’s books and toys, Exercise equipment

-First aid kit
+Safety: Smoke alarm, Carbon monoxide alarm, Fire extinguisher, First aid kit

-Free parking on premises

-Free street parking
+Parking: Free parking on premises, Free street parking

-Freezer

-Game console

-Gym

-Hair dryer

-Hangers

-Heating

-Hot water

-Hot water kettle

-Iron

-Kitchen

-Space where guests can cook their own meals

-Lake access

-Guests can get to a lake using a path or dock

-Laundromat nearby

-Microwave

-Outdoor furniture

-Outdoor playground

-An outdoor area equipped with play structures for children

-Oven

-Patio or balcony

-Private entrance

-Separate street or building entrance

-Private living room

-Refrigerator

-Shampoo

-Shower gel

-Single level home

-No stairs in home

-Smoke alarm

-Stove

-Toaster

-TV

-HD • Amazon Prime Video, Apple TV, Disney+, Max, Netflix, Premium cable, Standard cable.

-Washer

-Wifi

-Wine glasses

 ---